Black Legion (political movement): Background

 In 1915, the release of D. W. Griffith's film, The Birth of a Nation, inspired a revival of the Ku Klux Klan (KKK) in Atlanta, Georgia.
-Gradually, the new Klan, often appealing to migrants to cities as a fraternal order, established new chapters nationwide, particularly in urban areas, including the rapidly changing cities of the industrialized Midwest.
+Gradually, the new Klan, often appealing to migrants in cities as a fraternal order, established new chapters nationwide, particularly in urban areas, including the rapidly changing cities of the industrialized Midwest.
 Throughout the 1920s, cities such as Detroit, Cleveland and Indianapolis were centers of an increase in Klan membership and activity in local chapters, in reaction to high rates of immigration from Eastern and Southern Europe, and the internal migration of African Americans from the Southern United States.
 A sexual scandal in the Ku Klux Klan's national leadership in 1925, and local actions by opponents who were determined to unmask the secrecy of Klan members, caused the Klan's membership to drop rapidly through the late 1920s.

-Initially, the Black Legion was part of the Klan.
-It was founded by William Shepard as a paramilitary force which was called the Black Guard in the 1920s, in the Appalachian region of East Central Ohio.
-Its original mission was to protect regional officers of the KKK.
-The Black Legion formed chapters all across Ohio, and it expanded into other areas of the Midwestern United States.
-One of its self-described leaders, Virgil "Bert" Effinger, lived and worked in Lima, Ohio.

 Like the KKK, the Black Legion was largely made up of native-born, working-class, Protestant white men in the Midwest.
 These men feared the rapid social changes underway and resented competition with immigrants such as Italians and Jews.
 They also feared migrants in the industrial economy of major cities, such as Detroit.
 Their list of enemies "included all immigrants, Catholics, Jews and blacks, nontraditional Protestant faiths, labor unions, farm cooperatives and various fraternal groups."
 Membership was concentrated in Michigan and Ohio.